teuben/nemo-lesson/index.md

 > ## Prerequisites
 >
-> a unix (like) environment with an interactive terminal (Linux, Mac, Windows/WSL)
+> You will need a unix (like) environment with an interactive terminal (Linux, Mac, Windows/WSL).
+> For plotting you can optionally use X-windows, though PNGs can be created for off-line viewing.
+>
-> an installed version of NEMO (though you can install it too)
+> Obviously you will need an installed version of NEMO, though one of the
+> lesson episodes (#3) will install NEMO from scratch if you have its prerequisites
+> (a C/C++/Fortran compiler, the make tool, csh/bash, pgplot, X11).
+It is possible
+> to install NEMO without a Fortran compiler, and without csh, pgplot and X11.

 {: .prereq}